MaccccD/HexSoftwares_DesignLandingPage/README.md

 As headphones are the store's primary product, they became the focus of this project.
 Feel free to explore the overall project!

 As a bonus, I decided to add an actual webpage for my product.
-Upon loading this webpage, the landing page made using basic HTML & CSS would show.
+Upon loading this webpage, the landing page made using HTML & CSS would show.